opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 RAG requires a LLM to function.
 We recommend using a [connector]({{site.url}}{{site.baseurl}}/ml-commons-plugin/extensibility/connectors/).

-In the following step through, we set up an HTTP connector using the OpenAI GPT 3.5 model.
-To set up that model:
+Use the following steps to set up an HTTP connector using the OpenAI GPT 3.5 model:

 1. Use the Connector API to create the HTTP connector: